jaspreet1388/cst8913/Lab6/Lab6_readme.md

 **Next Steps for Implementation:**
- **Step 1**: Migrate the frontend to Azure App Service (Static Web Apps) **Step 2**: Deploy the API separately to Azure App Service (API Backend) **Step 3:** Migrate SQL Server database to Azure SQL Database **Step 4**: Convert background jobs to Azure Functions **Step 5**: Move static content to Azure Blob Storage **Step 6**: Implement authentication using Azure AD **Step 7**: Set up monitoring with Azure Monitor & Application Insights
+ **Step 1**: Migrate the frontend to Azure App Service (Static Web Apps)

+ **Step 2**: Deploy the API separately to Azure App Service (API Backend)

+ **Step 3:** Migrate SQL Server database to Azure SQL Database

+ **Step 4**: Convert background jobs to Azure Functions

+ **Step 5**: Move static content to Azure Blob Storage

+ **Step 6**: Implement authentication using Azure AD

+ **Step 7**: Set up monitoring with Azure Monitor & Application Insights

- The reason we can use the azure cloud services is :
+ The justificable reason for the azure cloud services is :

 **Azure App Service:** It provides a fully managed platform with built-in scaling, security, and CI/CD integration, reducing the need for VM management.